FAQ

 Direct Primary Care is a membership-based healthcare model where you pay a flat monthly fee—usually less than your phone bill.
 This includes in-person visits, virtual care, and ongoing management without the need for insurance, billing codes, or copays.
 Did we mention that as long as we’re open, we don’t limit these either?

-Northwest Direct Primary Care & Headache will be located at 1403 S Grand Blvd, Suite 201S in Spokane, Washington, and proudly serves patients throughout Eastern Washington.
+Northwest DPC & Headache is located at 1403 S Grand Blvd, Suite 201S in Spokane, Washington, and proudly serves patients in Spokane, Spokane Valley, Cheney, Airway Heights, Mead, Liberty Lake, Post Falls, CDA, and other Eastern Washington & North Idaho communities.

-However, we do recommend that patients maintain some form of insurance for services that fall outside the scope of primary care—such as hospitalizations, surgery, specialist visits, or advanced imaging.
-Many of our patients opt for high-deductible insurance plans, which are often more affordable and can be paired with Health Savings Accounts (HSAs) or Flexible Spending Accounts (FSAs).
-These accounts allow you to set aside pre-tax dollars for medical expenses—including your membership in some cases.
+Regardless, we recommend that patients maintain some form of insurance for services that fall outside the scope of primary care—such as hospitalizations, surgery, specialist visits, or advanced imaging.
+Many of our patients opt for high-deductible insurance plans, which are often more affordable and can be paired with Health Savings Accounts (HSAs).

 Our membership is $110/month.
-There are no enrollment fees, hidden charges, or surprise bills.
+The enrollment fee is waived the first time you enroll.
+There are no hidden charges or surprise bills.
 You can cancel any time.

 Unlimited visits (in-person or virtual)